WeTransfer/zip_tricks/README.md

 ## Copyright

+Copyright (c) 2019 WeTransfer. `zip_tricks` is distributed under the conditions of the [Hippocratic License](https://firstdonoharm.dev/version/1/2/license.html)
-Copyright (c) 2019 WeTransfer.
-See LICENSE.txt for further details.
+ - See LICENSE.txt for further details.